MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/IBMDb2Database.md

 `The specified host could not be found.`

 Double check the name, and confirm that the host is reachable.
+For example, use [ping](/windows-server/administration/windows-commands/ping) in a command prompt to attempt to reach the server and ensure the IP address is correct, or use [telnet](/windows-server/administration/windows-commands/telnet) to communicate with the server.

 ### SQLCODE -1037 error code